 About Steve North

-Steve has been an operational officer in both London Fire Service and South Yorkshire Fire and rescue for over 25 years and have been honoured to serve those communities during this time.
+Steve served as an operational officer in both London Fire Brigade and South Yorkshire Fire and Rescue and has been honoured to serve those communities during this time

 The one element of the role he always particularly enjoyed is the training of personnel for them to be better and safer at operational incidents.
 This is why he entered the training department in South Yorkshire and then became the deputy lead for vehicle extrication for the service.

-Before working in the training department, he was operational at South Yorkshires Technical Rescue unit which attended many major operational incidents across the county including regular Road Traffic Collision incidents.
+Before working in the training department, he was an operational firefighter on frontline duties and for a seven year period served on South Yorkshire’s Technical Rescue unit which attended many major operational incidents across the county including regular Road Traffic Collision incidents.

 The Rationale is simple:

 “If we share our knowledge and skills – we will definitely save lives at the roadside”

 “During my Fire Service career, I dedicated myself to saving lives and improving standards of rescue crews both here in the UK and Overseas.
 I very much enjoy sharing the knowledge on a humanitarian basis helping countries less fortunate than ours.
 I still believe that there is much more to teach before hanging up my overalls!!”